QueueClassic/queue_classic/readme.markdown

 Can I use this library with 50 Heroku Workers?
 > Maybe.
 I haven't tested 50 workers yet.
 But it is definitely a goal for Queue Classic.
 I am not sure when, but you can count on this library being able to handle all Heroku can throw at it.

+Why does this project seem incomplete?
+Will you make it production ready?
+> I started this project on 1/24/2011.
+Check back soon!
+Also, feel free to contact me to find out how passionate I am about queueing.